wittyphoenix/WittyMetroidReduxPatches/README.md

 To apply these patches you first need to obtain a version of Super Metroid with the Super Metroid Redux patch applied.
 You can then apply these patches on top of that.

 List of patches:
+**Super Metroid De-dux**
+ * What?
+   * This is the only patch in this repo that can be applied on a vanilla super metroid rom
+   * This patch is just a quick way to apply Redux + a number of optional patches, including mine
+   * My recommended way to play Super Metroid for new players
+   * This patch includes Redux, all the optional patches available from Redux that revert things closer to Super Metroid, and all the patches in this repo.
+   * Differences vs base redux:
+     * Original Speed Boost
+     * Original X Ray scope
+     * Original Elevator Speed
+     * Original Beam cool down
+     * Original Demos
+     * Original Sand Physics
+     * Original Underwater Waljump
+     * No mini boss markers
+     * No door colors (but doors are still there, unlike original Super Metroid)
+     * Red Gate patch (details below)
+     * Original default button mapping
+     * Power bomb does not reveal tiles
 **Original Sand Physics**
   * What?
     * Super Metroid Redux includes several changes to the physics of the game which were carried over from the Project Base hack